June 18, 1950 - April 5, 2025

 Donations can be sent via check (mailed or delivered to Amy Pelkey or Nancy Fitzgerald) or via Venmo @AmyPelkey.
 Amy will keep a running total of the donations (total amount raised, not individual amounts) on the website.

-South Portland Funeral information can be found here.
+Linda's guestbook and obituary can be found here.